TengMCing/PhD/Thesis/03-chap3.html.md

 ### Auxiliary Information with Scagnostics

-In @sec-model-introduction, we mentioned that scagnostics consist of a set of manually designed visual feature extraction functions.
+In @sec-model-introduction, we mention that scagnostics consist of a set of manually designed visual feature extraction functions.
 While our computer vision model will learn its own feature extraction function during training, leveraging additional information from scagnostics can enhance the model's predictive accuracy.

-For each residual plot used as an input image, we computed four scagnostics – "Monotonic", "Sparse", "Splines", and "Striped" – using the `cassowaryr` R package [@mason2022cassowaryr].
-These computed measures, along with the number of observations from the fitted model, were provided as the second input for the computer vision model.
-While other scagnostics provide valuable insights, they come with high computational costs and are not suitable for quick inference.

 For each residual plot used as an input image, we calculated four scagnostics — "Monotonic", "Sparse", "Splines", and "Striped" – using the `cassowaryr` R package [@mason2022cassowaryr].
 These computed measures, along with the number of observations from the fitted model, were provided as the second input for the computer vision model.
 We selected these scagnostics due to their reliability and efficiency, as other scagnostics occasionally caused R process crashes (approximately 5% of the time) during training data preparation, due to a bug in the `interp` R package [@Albrecht2023interp].
 Although the package maintainer later fixed this bug at our request, the fix came too late to retrain the model, and additionally, their high computational costs make them unsuitable for rapid inference, which was a critical factor in our choice.